 More expensive schools are not necessarily better, but be wary of extremely inexpensive programs that promise a certification in a weekend.

 In addition to the costs of training, you'll have small business start-up costs.
 As a business owner in the U.S., you'll need to decide on the best legal business entity to create:

 Each of these offers legal protections and has a range of different tax obligations, as well as fees involved.

-You'll also need an offices space if you don't work from home, a computer, and a phone.
-I encourage new life coaches to build an online platform, like a blog, in order to start connecting with people all over the world.
+You'll also need office space (if you don't work from home), a computer, and a phone.
+I encourage new life coaches to build an online platform, like a blog, to start connecting with people all over the world.

 This helps you build credibility, authority, and trust, and it is a place to build an email list of followers who might become clients.